sidpalas/hugo-gcp-deploy/README.md

 ---

-**NOTE:** For a static site like this, the built in `hugo deploy` approach to host directly within a GCP/AWS/Azure bucket is more practical and scalable, but I wanted to familiarize myself with setting up an nginx server and eventually want to do some benchmarking on the f1-micro instance to see what kind of load it can handle.
+**NOTE:** For a static site like this, the built in `hugo deploy` approach to host directly within a GCP/AWS/Azure bucket is more practical and scalable, but I wanted to familiarize myself with various server options (first I used [nginx](https://www.nginx.com/), and then switched to [caddy](https://caddyserver.com/v1/) b/c of its automatic https config!) and eventually want to do some benchmarking on the f1-micro instance to see what kind of load it can handle.

-Before starting, update:
+Before starting, update the following:

-        SITE_NAME := <SITE_NAME>

-within the `./Makefile` to reflect the name of your site.
+        <SITE_NAME> (within ./Makefile, e.g. my-website)
+        <DOMAIN> (within ./Caddyfile, e.g. my-website.com)
+        <EMAIL_ADDRESS> (within ./Caddyfile, e.g. my.name@gmail.com)

+to their appropriate values.

 ### Prerequisites
 - Install hugo (`brew install hugo`)